Search

 Skills

-Participants must demonstrate satisfactory integration of ALS skill(s) in a simulated team training environment.
-Mastery “implies that a learner can consistently demonstrate a predefined level of competence for a specific skill or task”.2p e4 Therefore resuscitation education experiences should enable learners to practice fundamental resuscitation skills, receive directed feedback, and improve their performance until mastery is achieved.2
+Mastery “implies that a learner can consistently demonstrate a predefined level of competence for a specific skill or task”.2p e4 Therefore, resuscitation education experiences should enable learners to practice fundamental resuscitation skills, receive directed feedback, and improve their performance until mastery is achieved.2

-Participants must demonstrate satisfactory performance in:
+Participants should demonstrate satisfactory performance in:

-- both component (e.g. ‘skill station’) and scenario based skills
+- both component (e.g., ‘skill station’) and scenario-based skills

-- capacity to operate within a team
+- capacity to operate within a team.

-Participants must demonstrate an understanding of the:
+Participants should demonstrate an understanding of the:

 - indications for resuscitation